-The U.S. Department of State recently released its Visa Bulletin for June 2018.
+The U.S. Department of State released its Visa Bulletin for August 2020.
 That’s a big deal if you’re waiting for your priority date to be current so that your green card application can move forward.

-If you don’t know what a “visa bulletin” or a “priority date” is, never fear — you’re a normal human being, and we’ve got you covered.
+If you don’t know what a “visa bulletin” or a “priority date” is, we’ve got you covered.
 Start by checking out the Boundless guide on How to Read the Visa Bulletin.

 Now let’s continue…